Our quest to understand the brain

 The brain’s wiring map

-In a related effort, another team of researchers is working to define the mouse brain “connectome” by mapping the connections that different types of neurons make across the brain.
+In a related effort, another team of researchers is working to define the mouse brain “mesoscale connectome” by mapping the connections that different types of neurons make across the brain.
 Their goal is to understand the rules of how the brain is organized through its long-range connections.
 Data from this project is available through the Allen Mouse Brain Connectivity Atlas.

 - The quest to unravel the connectome February 2, 2018